aJustinOng/aJustinOng.github.io/index.md

 - Utilized Python tools in projects.
 - Image/label dataset cleanup.

-I assisted in several machine learning research projects, specifically ViT (vision transformers) object detection.
-Python and its libraries (Tensorflow, Keras, PyTorch, CUDA) were utilized for our projects.

-&nbsp;

 ### Peer Tutor @ Southern Arkansas University

-**2022-2024**
-**Magnolia, Arkansas, United States · On-site**
+In the Academic Enrichment Center, I worked as an in-person supplemental tutor to peers, providing tailored support to individuals who required assistance in mastering their course material.
+This role trained my communication and leadership skills.

+What I did:

 - Worked as an in-person supplementary tutor.
 - Provided tailored support to individuals who required assistance in mastering their course material.
 - Computer Science, Math, Physics, and English.

-In the Academic Enrichment Center, I worked as an in-person supplemental tutor to peers, providing tailored support to individuals who required assistance in mastering their course material.
-This role trained my communication and leadership skills.

 # ---